Published:

 Address: Unit 3/51-57 Merrindale Dr, Croydon South VIC 3134

-With locations around Sydney, Adora Handmade Chocolates had been owned by sisters Tina Angelidis & Katerina Stavropoulos since 1993.
+With locations around Sydney, Adora Handmade Chocolates has been owned by sisters Tina Angelidis & Katerina Stavropoulos since 1993.
 In a moment of embarrassment for ourselves, they didn’t land on our radar until Easter 2022, when we sampled our first easter egg.
 It was a game-changing moment, and when we found out their chocolates are hand-made right here in Sydney, we were hooked.
-This Australian chocolate shop has garnered quite the following in recent times for its selection of chocolate gift boxes, which are arguably the best in the country.
+This Australian chocolate shop has recently garnered quite the following for its selection of chocolate gift boxes, which are arguably the best in the country.
 We can’t go past ‘The Original 10’ when birthdays come around.

 Address: Various locations